realtobyfu/proust-gpt/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under Apache 2 License.

 ## Acknowledgments